-One of the women, I’ll call her Basima (I’m not using real names to protect the women’s safety), said that her brother-in-law would not let her daughters go to school.
+One woman, I’ll call her Basima (I’m not using real names to protect the women’s safety), said that her brother-in-law would not let her daughters go to school.
 Unfortunately, that’s too common in places that undervalue girls’ education in favor of boys’.
 And when that place is war-battered like Afghanistan, the barriers only become more entrenched.
-But by confronting these challenges head-on, the Kabul Women’s Association has helped assure that Basima’s three daughters, once forbidden to attend school, stayed in the classroom.
+But Basima’s three daughters, once forbidden to attend school, stayed in the classroom.
 They now attend university, even though Basima herself remains illiterate.

 Her inability to read, however, has hardly obstructed her efforts to write a new chapter in her community’s development: Basima has become a respected advocate, in spite of the risks that surface when women challenge long-held traditional roles.
 Among other efforts, she successfully petitioned local authorities to deliver electricity to a 38-household neighborhood.
 And her daughters plan to return to Basima’s home to teach children to read.